Workflow Platform for all kinds of business process and approvals

 After taking all the high-level decisions, your next task would be to start planning for the project.
 This is an extremely important stage of the project life cycle because the decisions you’ll take now will have an effect on the project until its completion.

-In this stage, you will consider the specific steps you would take and plan on how to achieve the goals you have set for your project.
-Creating a schedule and making a timeline is also a part of this stage.
+In this stage, you will consider the specific steps you would take and plan on how to achieve the project goals you have set for your project.
+Creating a project schedule and making a project timeline is also a part of this stage.